dpa99c/phonegap-launch-navigator-example/README.md

 - IonicExample - a basic example using Ionic 1 framework / Angular 1
 - Ionic2Example - a basic example using Ionic 2 framework / Angular 2
 - Ionic3Example - a basic example using Ionic 3 framework / Angular 4
+- Ionic4Example - a basic example using Ionic 4 framework / Angular 7

 # Building and running